iturdikulov/notes/set.md

 So main set feature is that it can store ==only unique values==.
 <!--SR:!2023-07-22,3,259-->

+Basic uses of set is ==membership testing and eliminating duplicate entries==.
+Set objects also support (at least in [[Python]]) mathematical operations like union, intersection, difference, and symmetric difference.

 Set seems so similar (especially array-based set) to the [[array]] but operations performed on the set are different, mainly on **insert operation**.
 It has different efficiency, because